SystemsApproach/tcpcc/tcp_ip.rst

 The Internet supports a *connectionless, best-effort* packet delivery service model, as specified by the Internet Protocol (IP) and implemented by switches and routers.
-Being *connectionless* means every IP packet carries enough information for the network ot forward it to its correct destination; there is no setup mechanism to tell the network what to do when packets arrives.
+Being *connectionless* means every IP packet carries enough information for the network to forward it to its correct destination; there is no setup mechanism to tell the network what to do when packets arrive.
 Being *best-effort* means that if something goes wrong and the packet gets lost, corrupted, or misdelivered while enroute, the network does nothing to recover from the failure.
 This approach was intentionally designed to keep routers